CINPLA/hdf5-exdir-converter/README.md

 *Important*: The reference implementation contained in this repository is intended for feedback and as a basis for future library implementations.
 It is not ready for production use.
+Data might be lost.

 # hdf5-exdir-converter